Cooperly/v2flags/README.md

 When using these flags you should try to use [GraalVM](https://www.graalvm.org/) as your java runtime ***if possible***

 Some versions have [ZGC](https://github.com/openjdk/zgc) support and some don't, do research, do testing.
-If you can't get it working with performance flags then just run it with your pre existing java runtime or see if stability flags provide more performance with [GraalVM](https://www.graalvm.org/) than your current runtime with performance flags, pick the faster one out of the two as it could differ per machine.
+If you can't get it working with performance flags then just run it with your pre existing java runtime or see if stability flags provide more performance with [GraalVM](https://www.graalvm.org/) than your current runtime with performance flags.
 # Flags
 - [x] [Vanilla](https://www.minecraft.net/en-us/download/server) (Not recommended, use [Leaf](https://github.com/Winds-Studio/Leaf), [Mirai](https://github.com/Dreeam-qwq/Mirai) or [Paper](https://github.com/PaperMC/Paper).)
 - [x] [Leaf](https://github.com/Winds-Studio/Leaf) / [Mirai](https://github.com/Dreeam-qwq/Mirai) / [Paper](https://github.com/PaperMC/Paper)